pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Zarinesh's Hand.md

 # Population
 ## Culture and Religion:
-Zarinesh's Hand plays a central role in the cultural identity and religious beliefs of those who inhabit the [[Irasnian Wastes]].
+Zarinesh's Hand plays a central role in the cultural identity and religious beliefs of those who inhabit the [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]].
 The people of Ergon, in particular, venerate Zarinesh as their divine benefactor, who has allowed them to thrive despite the region's desolate nature.
 This reverence is demonstrated through various religious practices that center around the colossal hand itself.

 However, there are also more obscure sects that worship different aspects of Zarinesh's Hand.
 These groups may seek to harness its power for their own ends or believe that resurrecting Zarinesh will bring about a new age of prosperity for the wasteland.